 Exchange Traded Notes are an offshoot of the ETFs products.
 ETNs are structured debt instruments that promise to pay the return on the tracking assets.
-This structure is very popular for Oil, Commodity and Volatility trading.
+This structure is very popular for Oil, Commodity, and Volatility trading.
 They offer flexibility and easy access for investors to trade in and out of the products.

-I believe that long-term investors should avoid Exchange Traded Notes (ETNs), volatility (VIX) ETFs, inverse and leveraged (2x and 3x Index) ETFs and ETNs products.
+I believe that long-term investors should avoid Exchange Traded Notes (ETNs), volatility (VIX) ETFs, inverse, and leveraged (2x and 3x Index) ETFs and ETNs products.
 While increasing in popularity and liquidity, they are not appropriate for long-term investing and retirement planning.
 These types of funds are more suitable for daily and short-term trading.
-They incur a higher cost and have higher risk profile.
+They incur a higher cost and have a higher risk profile.

 Smart Beta ETFs are also increasing in popularity.
-While the name was given for marketing purposes, this particular breed of ETFs uses a single or multi-factor approach to select securities from a pre-defined pool – S&P 500, Russell 2000, MSCI world index or others.
+While the name was given for marketing purposes, this particular breed of ETFs uses a single or multi-factor approach to select securities from a pre-defined pool – S&P 500, Russell 2000, MSCI world index, or others.

 The Single Factor ETFs like Low Volatility or High Dividend are strictly focusing on one particular characteristic.
 They offer a low-cost alternative to investing in a portfolio of income generating or less volatile stocks.

-Currency Hedged International ETFs is another newcomer in the ETF space.
+Currency Hedged International ETFs is another newcomer in the space.
 Their goal is to track a foreign equity index by neutralizing the currency exposure.
 They can be attractive to investors with interest in international markets who are concerned about their FX risk.
-Some of the more popular ETFs in this category include HEDJ, which tracks Europe developed markets, and DXJ, which follows Japan exporting companies.
+Some of the more popular funds in this category include HEDJ, which tracks Europe developed markets, and DXJ, which follows Japan exporting companies.

-Due to their passive management, low turnover and tax-advantaged structure ETFs are a great option for taxable and brokerage accounts.
+ETFs are a great alternative to all investment accounts.
+Due to their passive management, low turnover, and tax-advantaged structure, they are a great option for taxable and brokerage accounts.

-For now, ETFs have not made their way to corporate 401k plans, where mutual funds are still dominating.
+For now, they have not made their way to corporate 401k plans, where mutual funds are still dominating.
 I am expecting this to change as more small and mid-size companies are looking for low-cost solutions for their workplace retirement plans.